Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 5.Turshia (pickles)

 It is a sour mix of cabbage, cauliflower, carrots, peppers, and herbs marinated in vinegar for a few weeks.
-It combines very well with the traditional Bulgarian rakia.
+It combines very well with the traditional Bulgarian drink rakia.

 6.Tikvenik (pumpkin banitza)